 2. The package prices are the same whether the group includes 4, 5 or 6 people, although adjustments can be made for hotels if the group is smaller.

-3. A 50% deposit will be required 120 days before departure, with the balance due 30 days before the actual trip.
+3. A 50% deposit will be required to secure the date, with the balance due 30 days before the actual trip.

 4. Changes in schedules, hotels or visits to Châteaux may result due to weather or other unforeseen occurrences.
-Comparable accomodations and/or properties will be arranged as necessary.
+Comparable accommodations and/or properties will be arranged as necessary.

-If the tour you are interested in is already booked, please contact us for special availability or to make arrangements for 2019.
+If the tour you are interested in is already booked, please contact us for special availability.
 We also offer tours to Champagne, Burgundy, Provence and Italy.

 For more information on available tours, see our travel site: Travel Curious Often.